suxinde2009/soundhelix/soundhelix/doc/README.txt

-In 1995, I started working on a similar software on the Amiga platform, called AlgoMusic, which was published on Aminet and was improved over a couple of releases until until 1998.
+In 1995, I started working on a similar software on the Amiga platform, called AlgoMusic, which was published on Aminet and was improved over a couple of releases until 1998.
 Then I stopped development due to lack of time.
 Due to the focus on and limitations of the standard Amiga audio hardware, AlgoMusic itself was very limited and inflexible.